Taking a short cruise from Galveston or New Orleans? Then the chances are high that you’ll be making a stop in Progreso, Mexico.

 In fact, cruise passengers expecting a port similar to Cozumel — well known for its large resorts and catering to American tourists — should know that Progreso is very different.
 It still has a rustic “old Mexico” feel.
 The unique setting, however, can make Progreso one of the most interesting ports of call to visit.

 From the world’s longest pier to stellar beaches to being a gateway to Mayan ruins, the port offers plenty to experience while still serving up authentic Mexican culture.

-Arriving in Progreso
+Arriving in Progreso on a Cruise

 You’d be forgiven if upon reaching Progreso you weren’t sure you were actually there.
-While some cruise ports may sit offshore and tender passengers into the port, other ports are simply docks that sit just a few hundred yards from the shore.
+While some cruise ports may sit offshore and tender passengers into the port, other ports are simply docks that sit just a few hundred feet from the shore.

 Progreso isn’t like either of those.
 The pier where the cruise ship docks is famous for being the longest in the world at approximately four miles long.
 That means once your cruise ship docks, you’re still quite a ways from the actual city.
 Luckily, there is a shuttle that will take you back and forth from the cruise ship to the city for free.

 As you exit the ship, you will make your way through a small market with vendors selling all sorts of souvenirs, including a couple of spots selling cold (and cheap!) alcoholic beverages, soda, and water.
 After leaving the market, you’ll see the sign for the free shuttle, which is provided by a tour company in Progreso.

 The sign says that the shuttle leaves every 20 minutes.
 We found that shuttles run more frequently in the morning when the ship first arrives and passengers make their way into town.